Blindness should not stop your dog from playing, so I’m going to be talking about toys for blind dogs in this post.

 This 100% polyester plush toy comes with a chip inside that makes a quacking duck sound.
 Available in two sizes – Small 5″ and Large 7″.

-Hide and seek
+Hide and Seek

 Hiding close by, call your dog.
-If she’s having a hard time finding you, make a bit of noise to guide her – knock on the wall for example, and praise her like crazy when she finds you.
+If she’s having a hard time finding you, make a bit of noise to guide her – knock on the wall, for example, and praise her like crazy when she finds you.

-A little advice based on my experience, which I know will differ with every dog… I do this with Red every once in a while, but I don’t drag it out too long because what started out as fun, just becomes annoying for her.
+A little advice based on my experience, which I know will differ with every dog… I do this with Red every once in a while, but I don’t drag it out too long because what started as fun just becomes annoying for her.

-Instead of you physically hiding, you could hide a treat very near to her, and let her sniff it out.
+Instead of you physically hiding, you could hide a treat very near to her and let her sniff it out.
 Encourage her by using words like “where is it” or “go find it” to make the game a little more exciting.

-We’re all familiar with the shell game aren’t we?
-Hiding a small item under a shell, and having to pick which one it’s under!
+We’re all familiar with the shell game, aren’t we?
+Hiding a small item under a shell and having to pick which one it’s under.

 You could also try moving the cup(s) a little further away, then a little more just to make it more fun and challenging, but not so it’s annoying or frustrating.

-If your dog is a chewer I would be careful since he could destroy the voice box, and you don’t want him swallowing any pieces.
+If your dog is a chewer, I would be careful since he could destroy the voice box, and you don’t want him swallowing any pieces.
 If your dog has never been a chewer, it doesn’t mean he won’t start now, so watch him when he’s playing.

-The toy is very sensitive, so will talk not only when played with, but even if you walk by.
-Could be slightly annoying to the humans, but dogs love it!!
+The toy is very sensitive, so it will talk not only when played with but even if you walk by.
+It could be slightly annoying to the humans, but dogs love it!!

 If she’s having too hard a time, put the treat under a few.
 If that doesn’t work, hide a treat under a cup and let her find it.

 Are you crafty?